500 Level Courses

 AN 596 Anthropology and History

-Examines the use of ethnographic material and models of alternative social or economic organization to interpret historical materials, as well as the use of history to provide dynamic models of change in anthropological analysis.
-4 cr.
+This course examines the use of ethnographic material and models of alternative social or economic organization to interpret historical materials, as well as the use of history to provide dynamic models of change in anthropological analysis.
+SS 4 cr.

-Biological anthropology is concerned with the human evolutionary past and its implications for modern human biology and behavior.
-This course is intended to give advanced students a chance to discuss and analyze issues arising from this endeavor.
-Topics are drawn from current controversies in human evolution, biology, and behavior.
+Prereq: AN 102 and consent of instructor.
+This course is intended to give advanced students a chance to discuss current controversies in human evolution, biology, and behavior.

-(Spring 2006) Conserving Wild Primate Populations.
-This course introduces students to the primary scientific literature of primate conservation biology.
-Weekly topics will focus on the economic, social, and political factors leading to population decline as well as the genetic, ecological, and demographic techniques used to assess the viability of wild primate populations.
+This course introduces students to the primary scientific literature on primate conservation biology.
+Weekly topics focus on the economic, social, and political factors leading to population decline as well as the genetic, ecological, and demographic techniques used to assess the viability of wild primate populations.
+NS 4 cr.